jarsepay/Jarspy-Bot/README.md

-This bot is still using QR Scanning to connect to the bot.
-Please provide 2 handphones to connect.

-We will trying to change it with a pairing code, so you can connect it easily, along with the Jadibot feature.
-See more information about Jarspy from our [whatsapp group here](https://chat.whatsapp.com/KieFrG8MEt7C99IJKYS8qE)
+I will not provide an update to switch this connect options to pairing code because it is likely to be sold by JB kid (anak jb) if i provide this update.
+See more information about this script from our [whatsapp group here](https://chat.whatsapp.com/I2y6xw47Vg2DuslgQmLjqg)

-### ⚠️ NOTE: BUG & ERRORS MAY BE INCREASED SINCE THIS PROJECT ITS ABANDONED, I HOPE Y'ALL CAN FIX IT.
-OR, YOU CAN CONTACT ME TO FIX IT [HERE](https://wa.me/6282148864989)
+### ⚠️ YOU CAN CONTACT ME TO FIX SOME BUGS & ERRORS [HERE](https://wa.me/6282148864989)

 ![cover](https://telegra.ph/file/476dabd35c800091e0357.jpg)